-Table 39: Zoning Code Table 5.7.B Attached and Detached Single Family Residential Project Development Standards STANDARD Yard Requirements (feet)[1][2 Minimum Front Yard 20 (Without PUPF)/24 (With PUPF) Minimum Interior Side Yard 5 (1-2 story)/25 (3 story) [3] Minimum Rear Yard Lot depths greater than 125 feet: 25 feet.
+Table 34: Zoning Code Table 5.7.B Attached and Detached Single Family Residential Project Development Standards STANDARD Standards Yard Requirements (feet)[1][2 1 Minimum Front Yard 20 (Without PUPF)/24 (With PUPF) Minimum Interior Side Yard 5 (1-2 story)/25 (3 story) [3] Minimum Rear Yard Lot depths greater than 125 feet: 25 feet.
 Lot depths less than or equal to 125 feet: 20 percent of the average lot depth.
-Draigation Into Door Vard The primary dwelling may project into the required rear yard provided that an equivalent area is provided as a yard or court within the buildable portion of the lot.
-Projection Into Rear Yard In no case shall encroachment result in a setback of less than 10 feet for one (1) story buildings and 15 feet for two (2) and three (3) story buildings.
-Minimum Side Street Yard 12.5 (Without PUPF)/ 16.5 (With PUPF) Building Height and Width (feet) Maximum Building Height [4] 30 (1-2 story) / 40 (3 story) Minimum Building Width [5] 20 Number of Kitchens Any dwelling shall have no more th an one kitchen.
-[6][7] Parking Requirements Refer to Section 5.9, "Off Street Pa rking" Acoustical Standards- Maximur n Interior Noise Levels For projects that include the construction of residential units within 25 feet of an arterial or thoroughfare right-of-way (as identified by the roadway classifications in the General Plan), project applicants shall submit an acoustical analysis demonstrating façade construction will be such that interior noise levels will not exceed 45dB LRdn under future (cumulative case) traffic conditions.
-Special Standards- Projects in RD-7 or Lesser Zoning Districts Minimum Open Space 10% of buildable area within net lot area, corner lots only Special Standards- Projects in Districts n RD-10 and Higher or Commercial Zoning Minimum Private Open Space 40 Square Feet Per Lot
+Projection Into Rear Yard The primary dwelling may project into the required rear yard provided that an equivalent area is provided as a yard or court within the buildable portion of the lot.
+Projection into Real Taru In no case shall encroachment result in a setback of less than 10 feet for one (1) story buildings and 15 feet for two (2) and three (3) story buildings.
+Minimum Side Street Yard 12.5 (Without PUPF)/ 16.5 (With PUPF) Building Height and Width (fee t) Maximum Building Height [4] 30 (1-2 story) / 40 (3 story) Minimum Building Width [5] 20 Number of Kitchens Any dwelling shall have no more th an one kitchen.
+[6][7] Parking Requirements Refer to Section 5.9, "Off Street Pa rking" Acoustical Standards- Maximur m Interior Noise Levels For projects that include the construction of residential units within 25 feet of an arterial or thoroughfare right-of-way (as identified by the roadway classifications in the General Plan), project applicants shall submit an acoustical analysis demonstrating façade construction will be such that interior noise levels will not exceed 45dB LRdn under future (cumulative case) traffic conditions.
+Special Standards- Projects in RD-7 or Lesser Zoning Districts Minimum Open Space Minimum Open Space 10% of buildable area within net lot area, corner lots only Special Standards- Projects in n RD-10 and Higher or Commercial Zoning Districts T KD-10 and Trigher of Commercial Zonning

-Table 39: Zoning Code Table 5.7.B Attached and Detached Single Family Residential Project Development Standards
+Table 34: Zoning Code Table 5.7.B Attached and Detached Single Family Residential Project Development Standards

-o tariaar ao
+o tarraar ao

 STANDARD

 Common open space and landscaping 20 percent (Attached) / 30 percent (Detached)

 Common outdoor amenities Required for 10 or more units

 Minimum Storage Area 80 cubic feet per lot